saschatimme/MixedSubdivisions.jl/docs/src/index.md

  • volume → 2
  • indices → Tuple{Int64,Int64}[(2, 1), (4, 2)]
  • normal → [-2.5, -1.5]
+ • is_fine → true
  MixedCell:
  • volume → 1
  • indices → Tuple{Int64,Int64}[(3, 1), (2, 4)]
  • normal → [-3.0, -1.0]
+ • is_fine → true
  MixedCell:
  • volume → 1
  • indices → Tuple{Int64,Int64}[(3, 1), (1, 2)]
  • normal → [-5.0, -1.0]
+ • is_fine → true
 ```

 If you don't want to wait until all mixed cells got computed you can also use the